KyleSchmottlach/arc-kiosk/INSTALL.md

 they appear.

-Once the script finishes installing, run the following command from the top level project directory to run the code:
+Once the script finishes installing, run the following command from the top level project directory or double click the script named `startWindows.ps1` to run the code:

 `
-yarn run turbo run dev-windows
+yarn run dev-windows
 `

 The setupWindows.ps1 script only needs to be run once on project setup before the program